NickG-Math/Mackey/Doc.md

 First, two heuristic observations:

-* The Linux binary runs measurably faster than the Windows one.
+* The Linux binaries runs measurably faster than the Windows one.
-* Out of all compilers on Linux, Clang seems to produce marginally faster code.
+* Out of the three compilers on Linux tested (GCC, Clang, ICC), Clang seems to produce faster code.

 \section compoptions Compiler Options

 * I recommend the following compiler options (GCC, Clang): <CODE>-O3 -funroll-loops -march=native </CODE>
 * For safety you can use -fsanitize=signed-integer-overflow that checks for integer overflow at minimum performance cost.
 More generally -fsanitize=undefined can be used to check for all undefined behavior at a much greater performance hit (about 10x slower).
-* With the Intel compiler Eigen <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page#Compiler_support">recommends</a> the <CODE>-inline-forceinline</CODE> option.
+* See this <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page#Compiler_support">page</a> for compiler options regarding Eigen.
 * If OpenMP support is desired use ```-fopenmp```.

 \section thread Multithreading

-* While the provided <a href="https://github.com/NickG-Math/Mackey/tree/master/bin">binaries</a> are all single-threaded, the most (by far) computationally intensive calculations can be multithreaded extemelly easily and efficiently.
-This is as simple as adding a ```#pragma omp parallel for``` before the loops that compute the additive/multiplicative structure in a range.
-There is no need to lock anything.
+* The main algorithms of the program are single-threaded, with the idea being that they will be performed in loops, computing the answer in a range (which is required for the identification algorithms to then work).
+Multithreading these loop iterations with openMP is turned on by default in the ```AdditiveStructure``` and ```Factorization``` code, using the maximum amount of threads available.
+But note that other parts of the library (using ```std::map```) are not thread-safe and need to be locked; thankfully these have almost no bearing on performance.

 * There is one caveat: While the loop iterations are independent, they are not all equally computationally intensive.
 A sphere like \f$S^{2\sigma+\lambda}\f$ is cheaper to compute compared to \f$S^{6\sigma+8\lambda}\f$ which is in turn much cheaper compared to \f$S^{6\sigma-8\lambda}\f$ as the latter one involves a box product.
 In the multiplicative structure we may have to take double box products, and these are even more expensive in run-time as they involve arbitrarily large permutation matrices.

-* So it's important to equally divide the work amongst the threads.
+* So it's important to equally divide the work among the threads.
 Currently this has to be done manually on the user's end.

+\section densevssparse Dense vs Sparse

+* Dense matrices are usually faster than sparse matrices, as long as they don't get too large.
+For the few instances where matrix multiplication is used, linking against the
+Intel MKL can also drastically improve performance with floating points (see below).

+* When matrices do get large, sparse matrices not only offer better performance, but exremely significant savings in memory (30x and above).
+When triple box products are used combined with dense matrices and multithreading, memory usage can go up to 60GB, hitting the swap file making the program slow to a crawl.
+In that case we can see up to 20x speedup when using sparse matrices.
+The Intel MKL is not any faster than Eigen for sparse matrix multiplication.

 \section intvsfloat Integers vs Floats

 I use integers (or indeed ```char``` and ```short```) for the majority of the computations; that's usually the fastest method and makes the most sense (as all numbers appearing are actually integers).
-There is one important exception: Matrix multiplication (and matrix determinant).
+There is one important exception: Dense matrix multiplication (and to a lesser extent matrix determinant).
 Eigen is much slower with integer matrix multiplication compared to floating points, and the Intel MKL does not even support integer matrix multiplication.
 So when we need to multiply matrices we cast them to floats.
 This is only needed for the Homology algorithm, which is at the very end of the pipeline (together with the Smith Normal Form) so we can benefit from smaller integer types before casting.